UpatelPenn/DS340W-Project/README.md

 Our data comes from a publicly available data set and intended for relation extraction tasks.
 To make it easier for viewers to access, we have included the files that we used here, in the [RE-Data/BC5CDR](RE-Data/BC5CDR/) directory.

 ## Files to Use

+The [Modified_Implementation](Modified_Implementation/) directory contains the python notebook for augmenting the data and the augmented files created from it.
+The final notebook shows the comparison between the augmented data and the original on the relation extraction task.